iKog – the simple todo list

 - generate valid HTML/XHTML code.
 The level of HTML depends of the style used.
 Some of the styles are valid, table free XHTML.

-The web site has some great example.
+The web site has some great examples.
 Go check them out.